 |Basal Cell Carcinoma||0 to 3 months||This type may have no waiting period if cancer has not spread|

 Finally, there are some policies that offer a solution to the life insurance dilemma no matter what type of cancer you’ve had – and even if you’re still undergoing treatment.

-Cancer is something that more and more people are surviving every day.
-But life insurance is about preparing for the unexpected in life and when a positive test for cancer hits your family, it is a big wakeup call that you must plan for life before the unexpected happens.
+Cancer is something that more and more people are surviving every day, but life insurance is about preparing for the unexpected in life.
+When a positive test for cancer hits your family, it is a big wake-up call that you must plan for life before the unexpected happens.

 Top 5 Cancer Diagnoses for Women and Men

 Let True Blue Help You Get The Life Insurance You Need, Even With A History Of Cancer.

 Let a True Blue agent shop for you to find the policy you need, even with a history of cancer.
 We have contacts with underwriters from multiple insurance companies and can send private inquiries to find the best policy.
 This is a specialized process and an Agent needs to assist you.